 A Decade of Gifts and Acquisitions

-Forty years ago this past April, the Yale Center for British Art first opened to the public.
-In celebration of this anniversary, a suite of exhibitions showcases the most recent additions to the Center’s exceptional collection of British art.
-Offering visitors a behind-the-scenes look at the growth and evolution of the collection, the displays feature several groupings of newly acquired works—some organized thematically, others focused on specific artists, such as the abstract painter John Golding, and some highlighting individual gifts to the Center, including from the institution’s founder, Paul Mellon (Yale College, Class of 1929).
+The Yale Center for British Art first opened to the public in April 1977.
+In celebration of this fortieth anniversary, a suite of exhibitions showcased the most recent additions to the Center’s exceptional collection of British art.
+Offering visitors a behind-the-scenes look at the growth and evolution of the collection, the displays featured several groupings of newly acquired works—some organized thematically, others focused on specific artists, such as the abstract painter John Golding, and some highlighting individual gifts to the Center, including from the institution’s founder, Paul Mellon (Yale College, Class of 1929).

-Mr. Mellon’s final gifts to the Center are largely intimate, personal objects with which he and his wife Rachel Lambert Mellon enjoyed living, and many of which she possessed until her death in 2014.
-They range from James Seymour’s The Chaise Match Run on Newmarket Heath on Wednesday the 29th of August 1750 (1750) to a group of eight paintings by the pre-eminent British modernist Ben Nicholson, which augments the Center’s existing collection of eight works by the artist originally assembled by Mr. Mellon.
-Gifts from other significant donors, such as Joseph McCrindle and Brian Sewell, are also featured.
-Highlights from the McCrindle and Sewell bequests include paintings and drawings by Augustus John, fashionable society portraits by Sir William Orpen and Glyn Warren Philpot, and a number of works by the landscape and still-life painter Eliot Hodgkin.
+Mr. Mellon’s final gifts to the Center were largely intimate, personal objects with which he and his wife Rachel Lambert Mellon enjoyed living, and many of which she possessed until her death in 2014.
+They ranged from James Seymour’s The Chaise Match Run on Newmarket Heath on Wednesday the 29th of August 1750 (1750) to a group of eight paintings by the pre-eminent British modernist Ben Nicholson, which augmented the Center’s existing collection of eight works by the artist originally assembled by Mr. Mellon.
+Gifts from other significant donors, such as Joseph McCrindle and Brian Sewell, were also featured.
+Highlights from the McCrindle and Sewell bequests included paintings and drawings by Augustus John, fashionable society portraits by Sir William Orpen and Glyn Warren Philpot, and a number of works by the landscape and still-life painter Eliot Hodgkin.

-Other exhibitions are thematic, focusing on childhood and education, war and conflict, and the natural world.
-The works here have been chosen primarily from recent additions to the Center’s collection of rare books and manuscripts.
-Among the objects on display are an early map sampler (1806) by a nine-year-old girl; a manuscript by a French naval officer who took part in the Battle of Trafalgar (1805); a Second World War silk escape map; a rare early sciagraph (X-ray) of a lizard from a series of images of British reptiles (1897); and a number of works by contemporary artists, including Barbara Ciurej and Lindsay Lochman, whose portfolio of cyanotype prints (Natural History, 2014) was inspired by the work of the nineteenth-century naturalist Anna Atkins.
+Other exhibitions were thematic, focusing on childhood and education, war and conflict, and the natural world.
+The works here were chosen primarily from recent additions to the Center’s collection of rare books and manuscripts.
+Among the objects on display included an early map sampler (1806) by a nine-year-old girl; a manuscript by a French naval officer who took part in the Battle of Trafalgar (1805); a Second World War silk escape map; a rare early sciagraph (X-ray) of a lizard from a series of images of British reptiles (1897); and a number of works by contemporary artists, such as Barbara Ciurej and Lindsay Lochman, whose portfolio of cyanotype prints (Natural History, 2014) was inspired by the work of the nineteenth-century naturalist Anna Atkins.

-Some of the most important additions to the Center’s outstanding collection of historic British drawings, including masterpieces in watercolor by Thomas Girtin and David Cox, are showcased in another section.
+Some of the most important additions to the Center’s outstanding collection of historic British drawings, including masterpieces in watercolor by Thomas Girtin and David Cox, were showcased in another section.

-Objects that document the experience of British India are also highlighted here.
+Objects that document the experience of British India were also highlighted here.
 Works by both British and Indian artists provided a visual record of the subcontinent for British and continental audiences.

 Works in pastel have been a collecting focus of the Center in recent years.
-This exhibition brings together pastel portraits, with more unusual uses of the medium in landscape and in copying old master paintings.
-Other portraits, studies for portraits, and portrait miniatures in a variety of graphic media are on display, including works by Sir Peter Lely and Sir Thomas Lawrence.
+This exhibition brought together pastel portraits, with more unusual uses of the medium in landscape and in copying old master paintings.
+Other portraits, studies for portraits, and portrait miniatures in a variety of graphic media were on display, including works by Sir Peter Lely and Sir Thomas Lawrence.

-Over the last decade the Center’s photographic holdings have grown dramatically through gift and purchase.
-On view are works from pioneering British photographer Roger Fenton to twentieth-century photographers Bill Brandt, Cecil Beaton, Lewis Morley, and contemporary artist Yinka Shonibare MBE (RA).
+Over the last decade, the Center’s photographic holdings have grown dramatically through gift and purchase.
+On view were works from pioneering British photographer Roger Fenton to twentieth-century photographers Bill Brandt, Cecil Beaton, Lewis Morley, and contemporary artist Yinka Shonibare MBE (RA).